CodeAtCode/AdRotate-Extra-Settings/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ultra light plugin for Wordpress that add new tiny features to AdRotate/AdRotate Pro
+Ultra light plugin for Wordpress that add new tiny features to AdRotate/AdRotate Pro (not affiliated)

 == Description ==